Quartz Hill High School: Sports

 The sports program at Quartz Hill High School includes football, baseball, softball, basketball, soccer, cross country, track and field, tennis, swimming, wrestling, volleyball, golf and dance.
 The men's cross country team is known as the most successful and most accomplished sports programs in the past ten years at Quartz Hill.
 Under the helm of Head Coach Matthew Bierowicz, the Quartz Hill cross country team has risen to one of the most prominent and dominant cross country programs in all of California.

 In 2015, boys' volleyball went undefeated in league play.
 The team competed in the CIF Southern Section playoffs where they went to the finals.
 Teams began interscholastic competition in the mid-1960s.

 The mascot of Quartz Hill High School was formerly the Rebel, a Confederate soldier, beginning in the late 1950s.
 On June 18, 2020, school district administrators announced that the Rebel mascot and name would no longer be used by the school.
 The change came during a wave of protests in the wake of the murder of George Floyd.
-A new mascot will be selected by the school's students and staff.
+Decided in 2020, the new mascot is the Royal.

 Planned school attack

 On December 15, 2005, two former Quartz Hill students were arrested for planning a Columbine style massacre at the school.
 The two youths allegedly intended to attack the school on February 14, 2006.
 News reports described them as goths and indicated that they had accumulated knives, ammunition, a gas mask and bomb-making instructions.
-They were charged on December 19, 2005 with conspiracy to commit murder.
+They were charged on December 19, 2005, with conspiracy to commit murder.

 Tensions flared again on January 13, 2006, when a rumor that the former students who had been arrested would again attempt to attack the school using pipe-bombs.
 According to Principal Mark Bryant, the planned attacks were merely "rumor, upon rumor, upon rumor."
 This "Friday the 13th" rumor was passed between students via internet messages and cell-phone text messages.
 In response to the threat, nearly 50% of the student body was absent from the campus by the time the school day had finished.
 In the end, the only disruption to the day was a firecracker explosion within a trash can during the school's lunch break.